ibio/expense-tracker/README.md

 * iPHone 6

 __NOTICE__: for this small project, I just developed it for demonstrating my ability 1) to learn new things very fast, and 2) my coding philosophy -- get it done, and then progressive enhancement.
 I used total around 20 hours when I got the task, and also, I've never touched JWT before, so I got several hours to implement this.
+And also, as you can see, I really keep an eye on the details, especially for the frontend part.
+I am a kind of perfectionist.

 ## Some TODO list